tsuru/tsuru/docs/overview.rst

 Easy Server Deployment
 ----------------------

-Tsuru itself is really easy to deploy, you can get it done by following `these simple steps <http://docs.tsuru.io/en/latest/build.html>`_.
+Tsuru itself is really easy to deploy and manage, you can get it done by following `these simple steps <http://docs.tsuru.io/en/latest/build.html>`_.

 Distributed and Extensible
 --------------------------

-Tsuru server is easily extensible and customizable.
-By default, it will deploy applications using the Juju_ provisioner, but you can easily implement your own provisioner and use whenever backend you wish.
+Tsuru server is easily extensible, distributed and customizable.
+It has the concept of Provisioners, a provisioner takes care of the orchestration (VM/container management) and provisioning.
+By default, it will deploy applications using the Juju_ provisioner, but you can easily implement your own provisioner and use whatever backend you wish.

-When you extend Tsuru, you are praticaly building a new PaaS, in terms of behavior when provisioning and , reusing Tsuru's structure.
+When you extend Tsuru, you are able to praticaly build a new PaaS in terms of behavior of provision and orchestration, making use of the great Tsuru structure.
 You change the whole Tsuru workflow by implementing a new provider.
 Tsuru allows it with the power of Golang, it uses interfaces, so you can just create your own provisioner respecting Tsuru's interface and plug in it, changing your PaaS behavior.

 .. _Juju: https://juju.ubuntu.com/